tsaie79/vk-cmd/prom/catch-pids-in-container/README.md

 ```

 ## 2. Find the PIDs of all processes in the container
 The `pid.out` file contains the **PID/PID-1** of the leader process of the container.
-To find the PIDs of all processes in the container, run the following command:
+To find the PIDs of all processes (including the leader) in the container, run the following command:
 ```
 pgrep -s $(cat pid.out)
 ```